 Sewage Requirements:

-Subdivision applications, proposing individual on site wastewater disposal systems, shall include feasibility reports meeting the requirements of the Bear River Health Department or Utah Department of Environmental Quality, as applicable, for each lot proposed.
+Subdivision applications, proposing individual on-site wastewater disposal systems, shall include feasibility reports meeting the requirements of the Bear River Health Department or Utah Department of Environmental Quality, as applicable, for each lot proposed.
 All applicants for a subdivision where on site wastewater systems are proposed shall provide a septic tank permit or septic tank feasibility letter from the applicable authority for the entire subdivision and/or each lot proposed.
-The minimum lot size, as determined in each base zoning district, may be increased as required to ensure that each lot will be able to provide adequate on site sewer treatment.
+The minimum lot size, as determined in each base zoning district, may be increased as required to ensure that each lot will be able to provide adequate on-site sewer treatment.

 If a subdivision requires that off-site facilities be provided, appropriate easements and rights of way shall be required.
 Additionally, any engineering, site studies, or other requirements by the health department shall be conditions of approval for the proposed subdivision.